openapx/r-service-txflow/README.md

 To make the examples work, we define two standard objects, the first is the URL (including the port number). txflow supports both HTTP (port 80) and HTTPS (port 443).
-Below, port 81 is used as an example.
+Below, the non-standard port 81 is used as an example.

 The second object is the access token.